-Upon signing the Sanofi Agreement, Sanofi paid us an upfront payment of \$55.0 million in January 2020.
+Upon signing the Sanofi Agreement, Sanofi paid us an upfront payment of \$55.0 million.
 Subsequently in January 2021, Sanofi paid us an additional \$22.0 million to exercise its option to expand the number of targets beyond the initial targets included in the collaboration.
-As of November 30, 2020, we are eligible to receive up to approximately \$2.5 billion in total payments, including payments of up to \$500.0 million upon the achievement of specified development milestones, up to \$625.0 million upon the achievement of specified regulatory milestones and up to \$1.3 billion upon the achievement of certain sales milestones, as well as up to \$163.1 million in certain additional fees related to target licensing and reservation.
+We are eligible to receive additional payments if Sanofi exercises an option to extend the license term with respect to a particular target.
+From the signing of the Sanofi Agreement to November 30, 2021, we received a payment of \$1.0 million for research milestones.
+As of November 30, 2021, we are eligible to receive up to approximately \$2.5 billion in total payments, including payments of up to \$499.0 million upon the achievement of specified development milestones, up to \$625.0 million upon the achievement of specified regulatory milestones and up to \$1.3 billion upon the achievement of certain sales milestones, as well as up to \$143.8 million in certain additional fees related to target licensing and reservation.
 In addition, we are eligible to receive tiered royalties ranging from mid-single digit to low teen percentages on annual net sales of any commercial products that may result from the collaboration, subject to certain reductions and excluding sales in the United States of any products for which we exercise our option to co-develop and co-promote, for which we share profits and losses evenly.

-Subject to earlier expiration in certain circumstances, the Sanofi Agreement expires on a licensed product-bylicensed product or profit-shared licensed product-by-profit-shared licensed product basis and country-bycountry basis upon on the later of the expiration of (i) the last-to-expire patent with a valid claim covering the applicable licensed product in the applicable country, (ii) the expiration of any regulatory exclusivity for the applicable licensed product in the applicable country or (iii) ten years after the first commercial sale of the applicable licensed product in the applicable country covered by the Sanofi Agreement.
+Subject to earlier expiration in certain circumstances, the Sanofi Agreement expires on a licensed product-by-licensed product or profit-shared licensed product-by-profit-shared licensed product basis and country-by-country basis upon on the later of the expiration of (i) the last-to-expire patent with a valid claim covering the applicable licensed product in the applicable country, (ii) the expiration of any regulatory exclusivity for the applicable licensed product in the applicable country or (iii) ten years after the first commercial sale of the applicable licensed product in the applicable country covered by the Sanofi Agreement.